Everyday Single-Origin Coffees: At the Intersection of the Familiar and the Exceptional

 Magnolia Coffee’s 92-point Papua New Guinea Timuza Organic.
 Courtesy of Magnolia Coffee.

 The Magnolia Timuza (92) organic from the often-overlooked origin Papua New Guinea (92) is another sweetly bright classic, here with a crisp edge to the acidity and orangy and almondy aromatics.
 Jay Gestwicki, Founder and Director of Coffee at Magnolia, reports, “Coffees from Papua New Guinea have become a big part of our program.
 They are still rather rare in the scope of coffee, and they introduce people to unique flavors without being so different that they can turn people away from thinking they don’t like specialty coffee.
-Our Papua New Guinea Timuza is a ideal example — it’s an easy-drinking washed coffee, yet it has enough complexity and nuance for anyone to notice it’s special.”
+Our Papua New Guinea Timuza is a fantastic example — it’s an easy-drinking washed coffee, yet it has enough complexity and nuance for anyone to notice it’s special.”

 Enter the Ethiopias

-Of the six Ethiopias we did review, five are washed process, even though, again, the washed profiles vary.
-Two, the St1 Cafe Ethiopia Guji Raro (93) and the MK Coffee Roasters Sidamo Washed (93), display the sweet brightness of classic washed coffees nevertheless tempered by the gentleness and fragrant complexity particularly related to Ethiopia.
+Of the six Ethiopias we did review, five are washed procedure, even though, again, the washed profiles vary.
+Two, the St1 Cafe Ethiopia Guji Raro (93) and the MK Coffee Roasters Sidamo Washed (93), display the sweet brightness of classic washed coffees but tempered by the gentleness and fragrant complexity particularly linked to Ethiopia.
 I found that I used the words “suave” and “balanced” when reviewing both of these coffees, and for both cited a similar vanilla-like slant to their layered floral character.
-Carrie Chang of St1 Café reported that the Guji Raro was her “June and July sales champion” because lots of of her customers “like the soft, carefully and sweet floral notes.”
+Carrie Chang of St1 Café reported that the Guji Raro was her “June and July sales champion” due to the fact that lots of of her customers “like the soft, gently and sweet floral notes.”

 The Fieldheads Ethiopia Sidama (93) and the Evie’s Café Ethiopia Botabaa (93) display a tendency in washed Ethiopias that I particularly admire: a paradox or overlap between the sweet, delicate and floral and the brisk and savory tendencies of the southern Ethiopia washed type.
 Both Ben Storest, owner/roaster at Fieldheads and Evelyn Chang of Evie’s Café report that they offer these coffees regularly and that they rank high among their customers’ favorites.